Marvel-Ib/Podcast-Graphql-API-/README.md

 ## About
 A simple Graphql API that allows you to query and mutate Podcast details.
+Built using  Node.js and the  Apollo-Server library, deployed it on Heroku.

 ## Tech Stack
 ExpressJS --- MongoDB Atlas --- Mongoose --- Apollo-Server